-I imagine to combat the isolation we can just use it to do our daily tasks together, from cooking to cleaning, to TV binge watching one of the series I’m soon to discover or to ease my anxiety with adult coloring books.
+I imagine combating the isolation we can just use it to do our daily tasks together, from cooking to cleaning, to TV binge-watching one of the series I’m soon to discover or to ease my anxiety with adult coloring books.

 Create the soundtrack of the century